XRPLF/xrpl-dev-portal/content/concepts/complex-payment-types/checks.md

 <!-- {***TODO:*** update this with the...other pseudo-transaction that will enable this amendment after two weeks with majority support? }  -->

-When not using the production XRP Ledger, you can check the status of the Checks amendment using the [`feature` command](reference-rippled.html#feature).
+When not using the production XRP Ledger, you can check the status of the Checks amendment using the [feature method][].

 ## Further Reading